 If you’re hoping to have fairground rides as part of your event, we would hope that you are working with a member of the Showmens Guild (link to www.theshowmensguild.com ), or that you recognise the need to work in line with the Guild’s guidelines.
 These, for example, put limits on the number of events that can be organised within the vicinity of a site that has recently hosted a Guild member’s event.

-If you are thinking about having bouncy castles or other inflatables at your event, it is important that you act in line with this advice on insurance and safe operation - click here.
+If you are thinking about having bouncy castles or other inflatables at your event we will require site specific risk assessments in addition to the event organiser following HSE guidance, it is important that you act in line with this advice on insurance and safe operation - click here.